engdoreis/reisfmt/README.md

 ```

 ## Openning curly brace
-The openning curly braces is the only character that needs to be scaped.
+The openning curly braces is the only character that needs to be escaped.
 ```cpp
   log.println("{{ Testing curly braces }", ); // Will print: "{ Testing curly braces }"
 ```